How we set your rent and service charges

 Infographic outlining details of how £100 of rent or service charge is spent

-How do you decide how much my rent changes?
+How do you decide how much my rent is?

 Coastal aims to provide safe, quality homes at rent levels that are affordable to local communities.
 Rents are reviewed annually in accordance with limits set by Welsh Government.